AlextheYounga/us-federal-code/usc/title-18-crimes-and-criminal-procedure/part-i-crimes/chapter-1-general-provisions/sec-25.md

 (a) Definitions.—In this section, the following definitions shall apply:

-(1) Crime of violence.—The term “crime of violence” has the meaning set forth in section 16.
+(1) Crime of violence.—The term "crime of violence" has the meaning set forth in section 16.

-(2) Minor.—The term “minor” means a person who has not reached 18 years of age.
+(2) Minor.—The term "minor" means a person who has not reached 18 years of age.

-(3) Uses.—The term “uses” means employs, hires, persuades, induces, entices, or coerces.
+(3) Uses.—The term "uses" means employs, hires, persuades, induces, entices, or coerces.

 (b) Penalties.—Any person who is 18 years of age or older, who intentionally uses a minor to commit a crime of violence for which such person may be prosecuted in a court of the United States, or to assist in avoiding detection or apprehension for such an offense, shall—